 Radiocommunication stations have to operate within a maximum limit of power flux density, in order to prevent interferences between the electromagnetic radiation and the telescopes of the Observatory.

 - Atmospheric pollution

 Industries and polluting activities are not permitted above 1,500 meters of altitude.

-Air traffic is regulated over the Observatory in order to prevent turbulence caused by aircraft.
+Air traffic is regulated over the Observatory in order to prevent turbulence caused by aircrafts.